-The Ottumwa Community School district believes that grades should communicate what students know and can do.
-To ensure that we commit to providing all students and families with fair, accurate, specific, and timely information regarding student progress toward established standards, we will also offer feedback on the next steps and areas for growth.
+The Ottumwa Community School District believes that grades should communicate what students know and can do.
+To ensure we provide all students and families with fair, accurate, specific, and timely information about student progress toward established standards, we will also offer feedback on next steps and areas for growth.

 Standards-based grading will be stair-stepped up in the Ottumwa Community School District: